ArundhatiApte/ResponsiveWebSockets.js/README.md

 ## ResposiveWebSockets

-Sending requests and messages web sockets.
+Sending requests and unrequesting messages wrapper for web sockets.
+Client works in a browser and node.js.

 ### Overview